 1. Apply for an EORI number before the shipment

-If your company does not yet have an EORI number in the EU, the very first step of the procedure is to register your company in EORI system.
+If your company does not yet have an EORI number in the EU, the very first step of the procedure is to apply for a French EORI number.
 The fact is that your company incorporated outside the EU keeps the full ownership on the goods to be imported into France.
 Therefore you should be able to act as the importer of record in France.

 We remind you that since July 2009, it is no longer possible for a company to import goods in the EU without being registered in EORI system.

 Once your company is registered in EORI system, you can now prepare the shipping documents to be entrusted to the freight or courier company of your choice.
 Naturally, you will enter the name and address of your foreign company in the section “shipper”.
 The common “mistake” to avoid here is to enter the name of the French company (the party receiving the goods in France) in the section “consignee”.
 We have put the word “mistake” in quotes because in a normal business scenario, this way of doing is not normally a mistake.
 However, it is not the proper way to prepare the shipping details if you intend to reclaim import VAT paid in France.